-(The right way to do a patch for potholes – instead of covering only the hole, cut a bigger area and patch in the right way and follow up on the patch work.
+(For proper roadwork, the right way to do a patch for potholes – instead of covering only the hole, cut a bigger area and patch in the right way and follow up on the patchwork.
 How many times you have seen this in the Bolehland?
 Image source: http://www.gallagherpaving.com)

 Read these stories back in 2011:-